yarisvt/tyk-docs/tyk-docs/content/configure/tyk-identity-broker-configuration.md

 This section enables you to configure the API credentials for the various Tyk Components TIB is interacting with.

+### <a name="tykapisettings-gatewayconfig-endpoint"></a> TykAPISettings.GatewayConfig.Endpoint

+The hostname of the Tyk Gateway (this is for token generation purposes).

+### <a name="tykapisettings-gatewayconfig-port"></a> TykAPISettings.GatewayConfig.Port

+The port to use on the Tyk Gateway host.

+> **NOTE**: For HTTP or HTTPS endpoints, you do need need to specify the default ports (80 and 443) for this setting.
+These two ports are handled automatically.

+### <a name="tykapisettings-gatewayconfig-adminsecret"></a> TykAPISettings.GatewayConfig.AdminSecret

+The API secret for the Tyk Gateway REST API.

+### <a name="tykapisettings-dashboardconfig-endpoint"></a> TykAPISettings.DashboardConfig.Endpoint

+The hostname of your Dashboard (Advanced API).

+### <a name="tykapisettings-dashboardconfig-port"></a> TykAPISettings.DashboardConfig.Port

+The port of your Advanced API.

 ### <a name="tykapisettings-dashboardconfig-adminsecret"></a> TykAPISettings.DashboardConfig.AdminSecret

 The high-level secret for the Advanced API.
 This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Advanced API to create one-time tokens for access.

-### <a name="tykapisettings-dashboardconfig-port"></a> TykAPISettings.DashboardConfig.Port

-The port of your Advanced API.

-### <a name="tykapisettings-dashboardconfig-endpoint"></a> TykAPISettings.DashboardConfig.Endpoint

-The hostname of your Dashboard (Advanced API).

-### <a name="tykapisettings-gatewayconfig-adminsecret"></a> TykAPISettings.GatewayConfig.AdminSecret

-The API secret for the Tyk Gateway REST API.

-### <a name="tykapisettings-gatewayconfig-port"></a> TykAPISettings.GatewayConfig.Port

-The port to use on the Tyk Gateway host.

-### <a name="tykapisettings-gatewayconfig-endpoint"></a> TykAPISettings.GatewayConfig.Endpoint

-The hostname of the Tyk Gateway (this is for token generation purposes).